CCBDA-UPC/Assignments-2025/Lab06.md

 <a name="Task63" />

-## Task 6.3: Running Containers on AWS Elastic Beanstalk
+## Task 6.3: Running Container images on AWS Elastic Beanstalk

 ### Launch your new Elastic Beanstalk environment

 Open a terminal and create a folder named `eb` at the top of your web application.
 Move to the `eb` folder and write: